KenEucker/seXpress/README.md

 ## Getting started

 Using seXpress is even more simple than running express, as is the point.
+From the given configuration and source files present in the app's root directory, seXpress will run the required modules and set up your application's specific middlewares.

 ```
 const seXpress = require("sexpress")()